 Each I2C bus consists of two signals: SCL and SDA.
 SCL is the clock signal, and SDA is the data signal.
-The clock signal is always generated by the current bus master; some slave devices may force the clock low at times to delay the master sending more data (or to require more time to prepare data before the master attempts to clock it out).
+The clock signal is always generated by the current bus controller; some peripheral devices may force the clock low at times to delay the controller sending more data (or to require more time to prepare data before the controller attempts to clock it out).
 This is called "clock stretching" and is described on the protocol page.

 Unlike UART or SPI connections, the I2C bus drivers are "open drain", meaning that they can pull the corresponding signal line low, but cannot drive it high.
 Thus, there can be no bus contention where one device is trying to drive the line high while another tries to pull it low, eliminating the potential for damage to the drivers or excessive power dissipation in the system.
 Each signal line has a pull-up resistor on it, to restore the signal to high when no device is asserting it low.

 Resistor selection varies with devices on the bus, but a good rule of thumb is to start with 4.7kΩ resistor and adjust down if necessary.
 I2C is a fairly robust protocol, and can be used with short runs of wire (2-3m).
 For long runs, or systems with lots of devices, smaller resistors are better.